FBT is after some payback. If he pays up first

 The DLC thing gets worse.
 I even got suckered into paying for Horse Armour.
 A cool skin for the bikes you tear around on, I knew what I was paying for but they’re actually only available in the bombed out area.
 The slum and city areas, despite having roads and cars can’t be traversed with vehicles – which is a shame, it was awesome fun riding bikes through the ruins and buildings.
 Damn DLC.

 H:TR was slated on release, and regrettably, I’d agree.
 It’s tiringly repetitive and it has no ending.
 It feels like a quick knock-off, cannibalising what makes other open-worlders special instead of adding something to the mix; the story has its moments, the landscape is great and the characters some of the best I’ve seen in recent games but while the main mission and the Hearts and Minds quests are good, and there's a realism here missing from most open-worlders, there’s just too many of the same chores and not enough involvement or impact.
 I liked H:TR at times, but it doesn’t avenge the original.

-If you can pick it up for less than a tenner - complete with DLCs – then Homefront The Revolution is worth a go, if nothing else just to hang out with Moore.
+If you can pick it up to rent - complete with DLCs – then Homefront The Revolution is worth a go, if nothing else just to hang out with Moore.
 But I refuse to pay extra for the ending.

 2016 | Developer Deep Silver | Publisher THQ